minusobjects/minusobjects.github.io/README.md

-## Christopher Pineda - Portfolio Site
+## Mike Newton - Portfolio Site
+(I took the skeleton from Chris Pineda; working on it.)
 Web Developer with experience in front and back-end languages and frameworks including React, Redux, JavaScript, HTML, CSS, Rails, and SQL.
 New York, NY. <pineda.christopher@gmail.com>

 :computer: [Live Website](http://www.therealpineda.com/)